niraj-sh7/OncoVision/README.md

 ```

 ### 4) (Optional) Fine-tune the model
-- Drop a small folder dataset like:
+- Add a small folder dataset like:
 ```
 data/
   train/